 - High minimum deposits ($10,000+)

-- Specialized support and services
+- Specialised support and services

 - Lower stop-out levels (10%)